blaix/prettynice/examples/next/database-http/README.md

 (running in prod TBD, but the short version is `npx prettynice build --optimize && npm start` for the app, and a more resiliant and [secure](https://germ.gitbook.io/ws4sqlite/security) ws4sqlite setup for the db)

-## Why not ports?
+## What about ports?

 _If you aren't familiar with ports, see [this elm guide](https://guide.elm-lang.org/interop/ports), which also applies to gren._

-You could interface directly with prisma using server-side ports, but it would introduce a lot of complexity and make things brittle.
+You could interface directly with prisma using server-side ports, but it introduces some extra complexity due to the decoupled nature of ports.

-This is because there is no way to treat an outgoing and incoming port as a single synchronous pair.
+To query a database over ports, you'll need both an outgoing port for the query, and an incoming port for the result.
+But because ports are Cmds, you can't have both in the same update cycle.
+So you need a way to save the response to send later when you receive the results.
+This means you need to give each request a unique ID, map that to a response on your model, pass it through the ports, and make extra-sure you are handling errors properly in your js so you don't end up with dangling requests.

-That means in your request handler you'd have to trigger the port for the query, passing some identifier to tie it to this request, save the response object on your model with that same identifier, send the correct response when you receive the results through anohter port message, making extra sure your js error handling is tight to not leave a dangling request.
+Future versions of prettynice and/or gren will have a better way to call js with a Task-like interface that is composable, but until then, **I recommend sticking with this or another form of db-over-http** so you can keep all your db interaction in gren.

-A future version of prettynice should have a way to do this through a Task-like interface that will let you run the query as a task, map the result, andThen send the response as a single pipeline in your request handler.
+For a database-over-ports example, see [examples/next/database-ports](/examples/next/database-ports).